 A Servicemembers Civil Relief Act affidavit is a document litigants can take to court to prove they have checked to see if the defendant in their case is on active military duty.
-An SCRA affidavit helps move cases forward, so plaintiffs can get restitution more quickly.
-Most courts require them or the case will be stalled.
+An SCRA affidavit, which most courts require, helps move cases forward so plaintiffs can get restitution more quickly.
 If a faulty affidavit is provided, sometimes the plaintiff has to start the process over again.

 Litigants may not take default judgments against active duty personnel.
 The law may also bar certain foreclosure and collections actions, as well as evictions.
 Before litigants can take adverse action, they must conduct a military status verification to determine if the act covers the individual.
 This includes a determination of the start and end dates of active duty.